 Her story arouses strong emotions: was she betrayed by those she trusted, condemned to die a Catholic martyr or was she a murdering adulteress with her husband’s blood on her hands?

-Shown only in Edinburgh, this exhibition provided a once-in-a-lifetime opportunity to explore Mary’s epic story, and to discover an array of rare treasures never before seen together.
+Shown only in Edinburgh, the Mary Queen of Scots exhibition at the National Museum of Scotland provided a once-in-a-lifetime opportunity to explore Mary’s epic story, and to discover an array of rare treasures never before seen together.